-The following applicable requirements relate to the need for the Project to implement formal or structured Environmental & Social Management Systems (ESMS), or related policies, management programmes and or other E&S management processes.
+The following applicable requirements relate to the need for the Project to implement formal or structured ESMS, or related policies, management programmes and or other E&S management processes.

-These requirements are applicable during all stages of project implementation, following planning and initial permitting (i.e. construction, commissioning, operations, closure and decommissioning and closure).
+These requirements are applicable during all stages of project implementation, following planning and initial permitting (i.e. construction, commissioning, operations, decommissioning and closure).